 (A) Any lawyer meeting the following qualifications may apply for the privilege to practice law temporarily in North Dakota as provided in this rule.

-- (a) be an applicant for admission to the North Dakota Bar under Rule 6 or Rule 7, and meet all eligibility requirements of those rules; and
+(a) be an applicant for admission to the North Dakota Bar under Rule 6 or Rule 7, or relicensure on Rule 8, and meet all eligibility requirements of those rules; and

 (B) The lawyer shall file an application with the Board, which must be attested to or sworn and state: